Jacob Turner: Miami Marlins (second stint)

-Second stint with the Detroit Tigers
+Detroit Tigers (second stint)

 On June 5, 2018, Turner signed a minor league contract with the Detroit Tigers.
 Turner's minor league contract was purchased by the Tigers on August 7, 2018, when he started in place of Mike Fiers, who had been traded to the Oakland Athletics the day before.
 In his first start for the Tigers, he allowed seven runs, five of which were earned-runs, on six hits in just one inning.
 He was designated for assignment by the Tigers on August 10.
 After clearing waivers, Turner was sent outright to the Toledo Mud Hens on August 13, 2018.
 The Tigers had intended to purchase Turner's minor league contract six days later and have him start on August 19, 2018, due to injuries but MLB rules state a player has to wait ten days after being designated for assignment before being called up.
 He declared free agency on October 3, 2018.